Graph Curve Matroids: Different Graphs Giving the Same Matroid MG

-Using Lemma \ref{lemma_rank_bondmatroid} and Proposition \ref{prop_dependenceM_G}, it follows easily that $A_1 \subseteq V_1$ and $A_2 \subseteq V_2$ are independent in $M_{G_1}$ and $M_{G_2}$, respectively, if and only if $A_1 \cup A_2$ is independent in $M_{G}$. \begin{proposition} In the setting above, we have that $M_G = M_{G_1} \oplus M_{G_2}$. \end{proposition} In particular, this proves that the set of graph curve matroids coming from $2$-connected trivalent graphs is closed under taking direct sums.
+Using the first statement of Lemma \ref{lemma_rank_bondmatroid} (which does not require the running trivalence assumption from Section~\ref{section_circuits}) and Proposition \ref{prop_dependenceM_G}, it follows easily that $A_1 \subseteq V_1$ and $A_2 \subseteq V_2$ are independent in $M_{G_1}$ and $M_{G_2}$, respectively, if and only if $A_1 \cup A_2$ is independent in $M_{G}$.
+We therefore obtain the following result.

+\begin{proposition} In the setting above, we have that $M_G = M_{G_1} \oplus M_{G_2}$. \end{proposition} In particular, this proves that the set of graph curve matroids coming from $2$-connected graphs is closed under taking direct sums.

+Moreover, any $2$-connected graph $G$ that admits an edge cut of size $2$ can be written as the $2$-switch of the disjoint union of two smaller $2$-connected graphs.
+Thus, its associated matroid $M_G$ splits as a direct sum by Proposition~\ref{prop:direct-sum-split}.
+Therefore, the graph curve matroids arising from $3$-connected graphs are the building blocks of the class of graph curve matroids associated to $2$-connected graphs.